epifrin/class.mysql.v3/README.md

     $array = $Query->getarray('SELECT * FROM tablename');
     ->ga() alias of getarray()

-Get multiline array of sql select
+Get multiline array of sql query

     $array = $Query->getmultiarray('SELECT * FROM tablename');
     ->gma() is alias of getmultiarray()